wrist mechanics online course featured image

 Alignment Sticks

-It’s important to have alignment sticks set up when you are practicing your putting.
-The alignment sticks will give you an indication of what you are actually aiming at.
+It’s important to have alignment sticks set up when practicing your putting.
+The alignment sticks will give you an indication of what you are aiming at.

-Sometimes golfers think they pulled a shot, but they are just aimed to the left of their target.
+Sometimes, golfers think they pulled a shot, but they aim too far to the left of their target.

 Launch Monitor

-Launch monitors like Trackman can give you real-time data on the angle of your clubface and how it is positioned in relation to the path.
+Launch monitors like Trackman can give you real-time data on the angle of your clubface and its position in relation to the path.

 This advanced launch monitor data with path information is usually only offered on higher-end launch monitors.
 Cheaper portable launch monitors are used more for ball data.